MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/02-help-system.md

 - RELATED LINKS

-Notice that using the **Full** parameter returned several additional sections, one of which is the Parameters section that provides more information than the cryptic SYNTAX section.
+Notice that using the **Full** parameter returned several additional sections, one of which is the PARAMETERS section that provides more information than the cryptic SYNTAX section.

 The **Full** parameter is a switch parameter.
 A parameter that doesn't require a value is called a switch parameter.
 When a switch parameter is specified, it's value is true and when it's not, it's